Labs

 Resident Quantum Hardware

-On-campus 8-qubit and 16-qubit quantum processors, placing students among the few undergraduate cohorts globally with direct access to resident quantum hardware.
+On-campus 8-qubit quantum processors, placing students among the few undergraduate cohorts globally with direct access to resident quantum hardware.

 Cloud Access to IBM Quantum